 grow slowly and can be harvested when required directly from the soil, pulling them out in clusters to be cooked and eaten right away.

-You will not find sweeter carrots than those grown organically in your own garden, they are are a great source of dietary fibre and micronutrients.
+You will not find sweeter carrots than those grown organically in your own garden, and they are a great source of dietary fibre and micronutrients.

 I have grown carrots for many years in my garden without significant pest problems.